craig-van-hise/universal-research-pipeline/PRPs/# 10 Add standardized metadata.md

 ### **Step 2: Update the Existing Markdown Generator (`catalog.md`)**

 You are already generating this file.
-Update the function to use the new standard keys above.
+Update the function to add the new standard keys above.
+Keep existing keys not covered by the new ones (such as "status").
+Make sure the .md version retiains the "Search Settings" section.

 * **Format:** Keep the existing table format for readability.
 * **Columns:** `| Title | First Author | Year | Journal | Citations | Link |`